 The envelope method, made famous by well-known financial guru Dave Ramsey, is a great way to physically budget your money.
 Similar to budgeting apps, you create an envelope for each part of your budget – bills, groceries, fun money, etc. – and fill those envelopes with the appropriate amount of cash for each budget.
 The goal is to not spend more than what’s in the envelope, since the program says you can’t borrow from other envelopes.
 Many people find this hands-on approach super effective in creating and sticking to a household budget.

-Managing money can be confusing and overwhelming, but hopefully these apps and tips will make it a little easier to get started and build healthy habits.
+Managing money can be confusing and overwhelming, but it doesn’t have to be.
+Hopefully these apps and tips will make it a little easier to get started and build healthy habits.